multitudes/oldmultitudes.github.io/_posts/2019-04-09-Integrating Apps and Content with AR Quick Look.markdown

 ### Quick Look API

 Let's get started with applications and how the Quick Look API is used to provide an AR experience.
-Quick Look about previewing documents like Keynotes, PDFs, images, and now 3D model files like usdz.
 Security is handled for you where the contents of the usdz file is safely read to present a preview for you.

 ##### Quick Look in your application